ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 ### Taxonomy

 By defining a [taxonomy](https://arxiv.org/abs/1902.05164) and differentiating each group from another, we can make it easier to discuss the problem and find solutions for each group.

-We categories the type of front-running attacks on blockchain as following:
+We define the following categories of front-running attacks:

- * **Displacement**
- * **Insertion**
- * **Suppression**
+ 1. Displacement
+ 2. Insertion
+ 3. Suppression

 #### Displacement

 In the first type of attack, *a displacement attack*, it is **not important** for Alice’s (User) function call to run after Mallory (Adversary) runs her function.
 Alice’s can be orphaned or run with no meaningful effect.
-Examples of displacement include: Alice trying to register a domain name and Mallory registering it first; Alice trying to submit a bug to receive a bounty and Mallory stealing it and submitting it first; and Alice trying to submit a bid in an auction and Mallory copying it.
-It does not matter what happens after the domain is registered under the attackers name.
+Examples of displacement include:
+* Alice trying to register a domain name and Mallory registering it first;
+* Alice trying to submit a bug to receive a bounty and Mallory stealing it and submitting it first;
+* Alice trying to submit a bid in an auction and Mallory copying it.

-Commonly this attack is performed by increasing the gasPrice higher than network average, often by 10+ multiplier.
+This attack is commonly performed by increasing the `gasPrice` higher than network average, often by a multiplier of 10 or more.

 #### Insertion

-It is **important** to the adversary for the original function call to run after her transaction.
+For this type of attack, it is **important** to the adversary that the original function call runs after her transaction.
 In an insertion attack, after Mallory runs her function, the state of the contract is changed and she needs Alice’s original function to run on this modified state.
 For example, if Alice places a purchase order on a blockchain asset at a higher price than the best offer, Mallory will insert two transactions: she will purchase at the best offer price and then offer the same asset for sale at Alice’s slightly higher purchase price.
 If Alice’s transaction is then run after, Mallory will profit on the price difference without having to hold the asset.

-This is usually done using pure gas auctions, simply gasPrice manipulations.
+As with displacement attacks, this is usually done by outbidding Alic's transction in the gas price auctions.

 !!! info "Transaction Order Dependence"
     Transaction Order Dependence is equivalent to race condition in smart contracts.
 An example, if one function sets the reward percentage, and the withdraw function uses that percentage; then then withdraw transaction can be front-run by a change reward function call, which impacts the amount that will be withdrew eventually.